 Of important note, Midway is also a city of artists.
 Midway has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Midway’s character.

-The overall education level of Midway is somewhat higher than in the average US city of 21.84%: 26.81% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Midway is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.81% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Midway in 2022 was $23,607, which is low income relative to Florida and the nation.
 This equates to an annual income of $94,428 for a family of four.
 However, Midway contains both very wealthy and poor people as well.